Answers To Questions About COVID-19 And Its Impacts On Vacaville

 Are Vacaville city facilities open?

-Yes and no. Many city facilities (community centers, gymnasiums, libraries, swimming pool, and theater) are closed.
-City Hall is closed to walk-in business, but appointments can be made for essential services.
-Public safety departments (police and fire) are operating, but their offices are closed.
-However, like City Hall, appointments can be made for essential public safety services.
+A few city facilities (community centers, gymnasiums, and theater) are closed.
+As of 6/25/20, City Hall has closed the public counters to walk-in traffic until further notice.
 A page on the City website lists each department and how to contact them – www.cityofvacaville.com/covid-online.

 Are the parks in Vacaville closed?

-No. Playground equipment at parks with equipment is closed, and the skate park is now closed, but parks remain open.
+No. Playground equipment at parks with equipment is closed, and the skate park and parks are open.
 We are encouraging people who visit the parks to remember to follow social distancing guidelines.

 Has City Coach been impacted?